sagemath/trac_to_gh/Issue 3731.md

 # Issue 3731: [with patch, needs review] missing some derivatives in wester

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3731

 Original creator: jhpalmieri